Due to essential maintenance the online account may not be available between 18:00 hours and midnight.

 The objectives, rules and the artwork in games can provide cultural indicators about who has made the game, who plays the game and where a game has come from.

-When Chandos Primary School visited archives they looked at The Parker Archive of childrens games.
+When Chandos Primary School visited archives they looked at the Parker Archive of Games.

 They looked at games like Saucy Sybil and My Lady Betty.
 Paper dolls have been popular with little girls for a long time and these are particularly fine examples.
 Their costumes are those of a fashionable young girl in London in the 1890s.